-The current Directors, including myself as Chairman, have been in place since the Company was launched in 2005.
-In 2011 the Company got into some difficulty and the Board took the hard and complex decision to move the investment management of the Company from the previous investment manager to Temporis.
-The Board has felt a responsibility to see this decision through and has remained in place through to a period of stability and the 2020 continuation vote.
+With the retirement of David Pinckney, none of the founder Directors now sit on the Board.
+In 2011 the Company got into some difficulty and the Board took the hard, complex and rare decision to move the investment management of the Company from the previous manager to Temporis Capital Limited.
+David Pinkney played a pivotal role in managing that fundamental change.

-Over the last seven years the Company has seen an appreciable growth in value across all share classes, the delivery of an operational portfolio of renewable energy assets, a stable and sustainable dividend policy and a considerable narrowing of the discount to NAV.
+Over the last seven years the Company has seen an appreciable growth in value across all share classes, the delivery of a high-quality operational portfolio of renewable energy assets, a stable and sustainable dividend policy and a considerable narrowing of the discount to NAV.

-The Company is now approaching the continuation vote at the 2020 AGM, at which shareholders will be asked to consider whether or not the Company should continue in its current format and the Board believes that bringing in a new Director will assist in that crucial process.
-The Board therefore proposes to appoint Jane Tozer as a Director to the Company at the forthcoming AGM.
-Jane brings significant investment management and finance experience to the Board.
-Jane's biography can be found on page 49 of this Annual Report.
+The Company is now approaching the continuation vote at the 2020 AGM, at which shareholders will be asked to consider whether or not the Company should continue in its current format.
+The process of setting out the Company's strategy will involve significant further communication with shareholders.
+The Board therefore considers it appropriate to have direct shareholder representation on the Board in this period.
+The Board has therefore appointed Lloyd Chamberlain as a Director to the Company with effect from 14 June 2019.
+Lloyd brings significant investment management experience to the Board.
+Lloyd's biography can be found on page 50 of this Annual Report.